This page relates to current and previous Government Policy Statements.

 It sets out how funding is allocated between activities such as road safety policing, State highways, local roads and public transport.

-As part of developing the Government Policy Statement on land transport for 2018/19 – 2027/28 (GPS2018) we have released a draft of the document for people to review and provide feedback.
+As part of developing the Government Policy Statement on land transport for 2018/19 – 2027/28 (GPS2018) we released a draft of the document for people to review and provide feedback.
 We received feedback from over 60 groups ranging from local government to community organisations.
 This feedback is being used to inform the final GPS 2018, which is currently being developed.

 - View a one page review of draft GPS 2018 [PDF, 2 MB]

 - Download the draft GPS 2018 [PDF, 5.1 MB]

 - Read Questions and Answers about draft GPS 2018 [PDF, 28 KB]